 - The team cares about the projects, the loans available, and the investors.

 - Is Reinvest24 Safe?
 Reinvest24 trustpilot comes up with 87% 5 star reviews (out of 100 reviewers).

 With every platform you have to find something wrong don’t you? well here are my “bads”:

 - There are fees associated with investing.
 However, the fees are low, transparent and necessary to make the platform work.
 Maybe I should be thankful that they are not hidden and taken out of the funding at the end?

 - The platform hasn’t been around for very long, or experienced downturns like the COVID crisis.
 Usually a platform that has been around for 5-10 years is considered more safe than one that has only been around for 2.
 Additionally, new European crowdlending policies will come into play soon, so it will be interesting if anything needs to change.

-I hope you found some value in my Reinvest24 review, and I encourage you to leave a comment below or end me an email.
+I hope you found some value in my Reinvest24 review, and I encourage you to check out my other p2p lending platform articles, leave a comment below or send me an email.

 This was just one of many investing ideas that we have for you.
 If you want to find out other ways to invest, check out our list of additional investment ideas.